 Look for ways to save

 Always buy used textbooks instead of new ones (and resell those textbooks when you’re done), skip the expensive on-campus meal plan and cook yourself instead, or shop at thrift stores to save on new clothes.
-Here are our key tips on how to create a college student budget you'll actually use.
+By the way, also check out our key tips on how to create a college student budget you'll actually use.

 When you’re creating a budget, it’s imperative to dedicate a portion of your expenses to emergency savings.
 This may take away from some of your discretionary spending, but it will be worth it in the end.